swaptacular/swpt_accounts/protocol.rst

-When client implementations process a `RejectedTransfer`_ message, they MUST first try to find a matching `CR record`_ in the client's database. [#crr-match]_ If a matching `CR record`_ exists, and its status is "initiated", the record SHOULD be deleted; otherwise the message MUST be ignored.
+When client implementations process a `RejectedTransfer`_ message, they MUST first try to find a matching `CR record`_ in the client's database. [#crr-match]_ If a matching record exists, and its status is "initiated", the record SHOULD be deleted; otherwise the message MUST be ignored.

 Important notes